The coronavirus crisis is raising questions over China's relationship with the World Health Organization - Local News 8

 “The WHO is both a technical agency and a policy-making body,” Clift wrote.
 “The excessive intrusion of political considerations in its technical work can damage its authority and credibility as a standard-bearer for health.”

-Unlike organizations like Medecins Sans Frontieres (MSF), the WHO does not usually have its own teams on the ground gathering information, instead it relies on data provided by member states, filtered through regional organizations — a structure that was blamed for the delays in declaring Ebola an emergency.
+The WHO relies in part on data provided by member states, filtered through regional organizations — a structure that was blamed for the delays in declaring Ebola an emergency.

-This means that the WHO is only as informed as its member states want it to be.
-If a country where an epidemic is developing does not share data, there is little the WHO can do about it.

 With a government like China’s, with a historical aversion to transparency and sensitivity to international criticism, that can be a problem.